frankhjung/kotlin-user/src/main/kotlin/packages.md

 # Module    user

-Create a user id from a user name.
+Create a user id from a username.

 # Package   console

-Console program to create user id from a user name.
+Console program to create user id from a username.

 # Package   data

 Functions for data access.

-# Package   domain.repository

-Repository functions.